Anish-shakya/Nashville-Housing-Data-Cleaning/README.md

 # Nashville-Housing-Data-Cleaning
 Cleaning Raw Dataset of Nashville Housing into a More Understandable Format.
-Made some changes to the Sales_Date format, Seperated the Adress into  specify columns and Removed Duplicates
+Made some changes to the Sales_Date format, Seperated the Address into  specify columns and Removed Duplicates

 To clean the raw dataset of Nashville housing and make it more understandable, the following steps can are taken.